HB405 Alabama 2020 Session

 - Resisting arrest, to amend punishment to Class A misdemeanor, to provide that resisting arrest with a deadly weapon or dangerous instrument is a Class C felony, Sec.
 13A-10-41 am'd.

-This bill would provide that resisting arrest is a Class A misdemeanor and that resisting arrest with a deadly weapon or dangerous instrument is a Class C felony.
+- Resisting arrest with a deadly weapon or dangerous instrument is amended to a Class C felony.

 - Subjects